Thalía: Cultural impact

 Thalía with then U.S. President Barack Obama singing "Amor a la Mexicana" at the White House.
 According to Billboard, Thalía helped to globalize and popularize Mexican culture with the album of the same name.

 Thalía has been also described as an influential Hispanic woman, and according to Billboards Leila Cobo she "has carved out one of the most successful global Latin careers in memory".
-In 1997, 25 April was declared by the government of Los Angeles, as "Thalia's National Day", because of her growing popularity among the Latino community in the United States.
+In 1997, 25 April was declared by the government of Los Angeles, as "Thalia's National Day".
 She was included among People en Españols "Most Influential Latin Women" in 2018, and in their book Legends: the 100 most iconic Hispanic entertainers of all time (2008).
-She also holds the record for the most appearances in their list of "Most Beautiful" ("Los Más Bellos").
+Thalía holds the record for the most appearances in their list of "Most Beautiful" ("Los Más Bellos").

 According to American magazine Ocean Drive in 2001, Thalía is "the biggest star Mexico has exported in the last decades".
 She has been similarly called as the biggest name and popular singer since the 1990s in Mexican pop music by other authors.
 In 2011, Thalía was ranked at number eight in Univision's list of "25 most influential Mexican musicians".
 She was named one of the best-known Mexican women figures along with Silvia Pinal and Dolores Ayala in a poll conducted in 2007, and the best female entertainer in a poll conducted in 2000 for Mexican newspaper Reforma.
 Producer Emilio Estefan called her "Mexico's diva of divas" and stated "Thalía is one of the few female artists in the Latino market who has legions of fans throughout Latin America, including Brazil".

 Thalía is also considered a gay icon and according to Infobae, many of her fans recognized her as the "Latin queen of gay community".
 The same publication also stated she is one of the most "emulated pop singers by transvestite shows in gay nightclubs".
 Andrés del Real from La Tercera felt she is an icon for the sexual minority, and professor Ramón García in Chicano Representation and the Strategies of Modernism (1997) wrote Thalía is "the dream identity of many drag queens".
-Ed Grant from Time also commented that many of them called themselves "Thalíos".
+Ed Grant from Time magazine also commented that many of them called themselves "Thalíos".
 In addition, she was also recognized as a successful businesswoman.
 According to Felipe Escudero from El Mundo in 2006, Thalía was described as the "Latin Madonna of the Hispanic market" and a "Queen Midas" due her success as a businesswoman.